CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Quickstart/Quickstart.md

 # Quickstart guide to genetic indicators
 {: .no_toc }

-Here we summarize the ten steps to estimate the Ne 500 and PM genetic diversity indicators.
+Here we summarize the ten steps to estimate and use the Ne 500 and PM genetic diversity indicators.
 Please refer to the [Species list](https://github.com/AliciaMstt/guidelines-genetic-diversity-indicators/blob/main/docs/4_Species_list/Species_list.md#species-list), [How to guides](https://github.com/AliciaMstt/guidelines-genetic-diversity-indicators/blob/main/docs/3_Howto_guides_examples/Howto_guides_examples.md#how-to-guides--examples), and [Calculations and reporting](https://github.com/AliciaMstt/guidelines-genetic-diversity-indicators/blob/main/docs/6_Calculations_and_reporting/Calculations_and_reporting.md#calculations-and-reporting) sections of these guidelines for more detailed advice.

-Notice that we have made available a Kobotoolbox form that you can use to gather data and metadata from steps 2-5, and a series of R scripts to perform the calculations from steps 5-8.
+Notice that we have made available a [Kobotoolbox web-form that you can use to gather data and metadata](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/5_Data_collection/Web_tool.html) from steps 2-5, and a series of [R scripts](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/6_Calculations_and_reporting/R_scripts.html) to perform the calculations from steps 5-8.

 ## Table of contents